viral-devx/svraa-frontend-viral/README.md

 NEXT_PUBLIC_STRIPE_KEY=<your-stripe-public-key>
 ```

-You'll also need to setup the integrations in your Medusa server.
-See the [Medusa documentation](https://docs.medusajs.com) for more information on how to configure [Stripe](https://docs.medusajs.com/resources/commerce-modules/payment/payment-provider/stripe#main).
+You'll also need to setup the integrations in your Svraa server.
+See the [Svraa documentation](https://docs.medusajs.com) for more information on how to configure [Stripe](https://docs.medusajs.com/resources/commerce-modules/payment/payment-provider/stripe#main).

 # Resources

-## Learn more about Medusa
+## Learn more about Svraa

 - [Website](https://www.medusajs.com/)
 - [GitHub](https://github.com/medusajs)